LOADING ...

 Who am I helping, am I breaking?

-Never to think these thoughts and to let
+Never to think these and never to let

-Just waiting for a chance to and drop down
+waiting for a chance to slip and drop down

-"Cause sometimes you when the night times comes creeping
+"Cause sometimes you hear'em when the night times creeping

-And you remember for the best of yer thinking
+And you can't remember for the best of yer

-If that was you in the that was screaming
+If that was you in the dream that was

-And you know that there's no drug do for the healin'
+And you know there's no drug that'll do for the healin'

-And no liquor in the land to stop yer from bleeding
+And no liquor in the land to stop yer brain bleeding

 You something special, you need something special, all right